Output Method for Revenue Recognition: A Guide

 Examples of outputs include units produced or delivered, milestones completed, or miles of road paved.
 To apply this method, you compare the results achieved to date with the total expected results of the contract.
 If a contract is for building five identical houses and you’ve completed two, you can recognize 40% of the revenue.
 This method is a great fit when performance obligations have clear, distinct, and measurable outcomes.

-How These Methods Align with ASC 606 & IFRS 15
+Do These Methods Comply with ASC 606 & IFRS 15?

 Both ASC 606 and IFRS 15 allow for the use of input and output methods.
 The standards don't prescribe one over the other; instead, they require you to choose the one that most faithfully depicts the transfer of control of goods or services to the customer.
 The goal is to provide a true representation of your performance on the contract.